 In brief, the park issues about 70% of the available campsites through a reservation system, and the rest on a first-come, first-served basis.
 They take reservations for the summer and fall beginning March 15th.
 There is a reservation fee of $20, and you will want get your request in early, especially if you plan to hike with a group.

-The National Park reports that Friday and Saturday nights see the largest numbers of campers and advises planning your trip between Sunday and Thursday if you are doing just a section of the trail.
+If you’re just hiking a small section of the trail, the National Park reports that Friday and Saturday nights see the largest numbers of campers and advises planning your trip between Sunday and Thursday if possible.

 There are eighteen trail-side camps with water sources and pit toilets on the Wonderland Trail.
 When you apply for your permit, you need to provide your preferred itinerary, and the NPS will do what they can to accommodate.
 See the itinerary section for more info.